ProfessionalCSharp/ProfessionalCSharp2021/README.md

 ## Updates and .NET 6

-See [updates](Updates.md) for issues and updates.
+See [updates](Updates.md) for issues in the book and updates.
+See [.NET 6 Updates](Dotnet6Updates.md) for changes with .NET 6 and C# 10.

-With the *main* branch every sample should compile and run successfully (with the deadlock and race-conditions samples, *successfully* means that a deadlock and a race-condition occurs).
+The *main* branch is the actual working branch with code samples updated to .NET 6 and C# 10.
+Every code sample should compile and run successfully (with the deadlock and race-conditions samples, *successfully* means that a deadlock and a race-condition occurs).

-The *dotnet6* branch is used to show changes with C# 10 and .NET 6.

 The *dotnet5* branch is used to show the samples how they appear in the printed book.